GriffithUniLibrary/digital-tools-modular/content/5-writing.md

 description: It's finally time to put pen to paper, so to speak.
 ---

-{% include figure.html img="writing.jpg" alt="Lego figure with a paintbrush" caption="Commit to writing a little each day! (image by Reiterlied, licensed under CC BY-NC-SA 2.0)" width="75" float="left" %}
+{% include figure.html img="writing.jpg" alt="Lego figure with a paintbrush" caption="Commit to writing a little each day (image by Reiterlied, licensed under CC BY-NC-SA 2.0)" width="75" float="left" %}

 ## Coding and development